APPENDIX I

 nor reading days.

-3. If the salesperson is, in any way, causing a disruption to students anywhere on campus, a student may file a written complaint with the vice president of Campus Life/dean of students, and the approval to solicit may be revoked.
+3. If the salesperson is, in any way, causing a disruption to students anywhere on campus, a student may file a written complaint with the dean of students, and the approval to solicit may be revoked.

 4. Solicitation may be further limited with regard to hours, locations, services, products, or in any other way deemed desirable by the dean of students or designee.
 The approval to solicit by a College-related vendor should not imply College approval, endorsement, or guarantee of the solicitor or the products or services.